-Nigeria has a tax treaty or double taxation agreement (DTA) with 14 countries.
-A tax treaty is a bilateral agreement between two countries which helps to settle issues on double taxation.
+Nigeria has a tax treaty or double taxation agreement (DTA) with 16 countries.
+A tax treaty is a bilateral agreement between two countries that helps to settle issues on double taxation.
 Four (4) legislation on income tax already contains rules on double taxation relief.
 They are Sections 45 and 46 of the Companies Income Tax Act, Cap.
 C21 LFN 2004 (as amended), Sections 38 and 39 of the Personal Income Tax Act, Cap.
 P8 LFN 2004 (as amended), Sections 61 and 62 of the Petroleum Profits Tax Act, Cap.
 P13 LFN 2004, and Section 41 of the Capital Gains Tax Act, Cap.
 C1 LFN 2004.

 Key points for claiming tax treaty benefits in Nigeria

 Here are five (5) key points in the Circular:

 To claim DTT benefits in Nigeria, a person must be a resident of Nigeria or the treaty country or Nigeria and the treaty partner.

 2. Conditions for accessing DTT benefits

 A taxpayer must meet the five (5) conditions below to enjoy the benefits under a treaty.
 The

 - taxpayer must be liable to tax in the treaty country of which (s)he is a resident,

 - particular income is liable to tax in Nigeria,